 The Xanthan Gum and glycerine turned out to be unnecessary because the Hydrogen Peroxide 12% I got hold of was in cream form for dyeing hair, so I didn’t need the extra stuff to make it into a paste.
 So all I did was to mix the Hydrogen Peroxide and sprinkled some Vanish to activate it and put it into some plastic wrapper to keep the plastic wrapped in the liquid during the UV-light exposure.

 I only bought one measly UV lamp, stupid me.
 So I took an old box and covered the inside with aluminum foil to get more light evenly on every spot.

-But naturally I couldn’t find an E27 lamp socket to plug the damn UV lamp into.
-After rummaging through the entire apartment I still couldn’t find one, so I finally just gave up and removed the lamp shade on my lamp in the bedroom.
+But naturally, I couldn’t find an E27 lamp socket to plug in the damn UV lamp.
+After rummaging through the entire apartment I still couldn’t find one, so I finally just gave up and removed the lampshade on my lighting in the bedroom.
 Trying to explain to my wife, why we suddenly had a cardboard box hanging from the roof with some strange blue light emanating from it was quite the experience.